Contrerasv742/ece118/lab0/docs/prelab0.md

     // Detect an event in the bump if (curr_bump_state != prev_bump_state) {
-        // Compare both the curr and prev bump state and return a new bump int new_bumps = compare(curr_bump_state, prev_bump_state);
+        // Compare both the curr and prev bump state and return a new_bump (MASK) int new_bumps = compare(curr_bump_state, prev_bump_state);

         switch (new_bumps) {